Call Risk Definition

 Call risk as such itself is not cause of worry to the investor but is the beginning of many more unfavorable and unforeseen situations.
-It is nothing but reinvestment risk as It exposes the bondholder to an unfavorable investing environment thereby leading to an unexpected decrease in cashflows and hence the portfolio risk.
-Although if managed properly it can help a speculator earn good returns in a considerably short period of time.
+It is nothing but reinvestment risk as It exposes the bondholder to an unfavorable investing environment, thereby leading to an unexpected decrease in cashflows and hence the portfolio risk.
+Although if managed properly, it can help a speculator earn good returns in a considerably short period of time.

 This has been a guide to what is call risk and its definition.
-Here we discuss the example of a call risk along with explanation and its important points.
+Here we discuss the example of a call risk along with an explanation and its important points.
 You can learn more from the following articles –